SoftwareHeritage/swh-fuse/docs/tutorial.md

             printf("Memory fault -- core dumped\n");

 We can check that two of the available branches correspond to historical Bell Labs UNIX releases.
-And We can dig into the `fortune` implementation of [UNIX/32V](https://en.wikipedia.org/wiki/UNIX/32V) instantly, without having to clone a 1.6  GiB repository first.
+And we can dig into the `fortune` implementation of [UNIX/32V](https://en.wikipedia.org/wiki/UNIX/32V) instantly, without having to clone a 1.6  GiB repository first.